chloegauthier24/translator/README.md

 # translator
 This is a translator!
 It translates Spanish to English and English to Spanish.
 This is primarily used for conversations related to school, and has 200 of the most common Spanish words in it.
+The most common words are taken from this list https://strommeninc.com/1000-most-common-spanish-words-frequency-vocabulary/ and are both able to be translated from Spanish to English and English to Spanish.